The DOs and DON’Ts of Pikes Peak

 (Note from Matt: I have to disagree with Mike’s don’t.
 Most people I run into

-(literally) are just not paying attention and could use the verbal clue!)
+(literally) are just not paying attention and need a verbal clue!)

 DO use a clean pair of socks on Sunday if running the Double.